 These chewy chocolate espresso crinkle cookies are perfect for the holiday season and pair wonderfully with a cup of hot cocoa with rum.
+They have an intense chocolate flavor which is perfectly accented by the espresso.

 The delicious coffee flavor comes from a freshly brewed espresso.
 Two different kinds of sugar improve the taste and enhance the visual crinkle texture.
-Raw Criollo cocoa powder gives the slightly tart, chocolaty aftertaste!
+Raw Criollo cocoa powder gives a slightly tart, chocolaty aftertaste!

 Jump to: